Strabox/caravela/README.md

 ## Getting Started

-This project is a standalone middleware to orchestrate Docker containers but it is highly inspired in the Docker, Swarm and Kubernetes projects so the APIs and the CLI mimic a small subset of commands/features from that platforms.
+This project is a standalone middleware to orchestrate Docker containers but it is highly inspired in the Docker, Swarm and Kubernetes projects so the APIs and the CLI try to mimic a small subset of commands/features from that platforms.
 So it is easily migrate container's deployment for a CARAVELA instance.

 ### Compile From Source